By Mike Simpson

 In most situations, being a nurse means working on a team and as a result, your interview might consist of members of that potential future team.
 Be prepared to meet with the hiring manager, other nurses, doctors, technicians and members of the hospital administrative staff and try to know a little about each person before you go in (just don’t make it creepy.)

-Now that we’ve covered some basic tips, let’s take a look at 10 of the most commonly asked nurse interview questions.
+Now that we’ve covered some basic tips, let’s take a look at 20 of the most commonly asked nursing interview questions.

 1. “Why did you decide on a career as a nurse?”

-While this isn’t exactly a behavioral question, it’s still one you need to be prepared to answer ahead of time.
+This is one of the classic nurse interview questions.
 Because this is such a hands-on, specialized field, employers need to know what it is that makes you want to be a part of it.
-Don’t be afraid to get a little personal with your answer…just don’t go overboard!

 2. “What do you find rewarding about this job?”

-There are lots of rewards that come with a good job; the paycheck, proximity to where you live, the retirement benefits…but remember, when you’re in an interview, it’s not actually about you…it’s about them and satisfying their need, which is finding the Perfect Candidate (hint, it’s you!).
+There are lots of rewards that come with a good job; the paycheck, proximity to where you live, the retirement benefits…but remember, when you’re in an interview, it’s not actually about you…it’s about them.

-3. How you deal with someone who isn’t satisfied with your patient care?
+3. How do you deal with someone who isn’t satisfied with your patient care?

-Here is a great example of a behavioral question.
-The interviewer is asking you for a concrete example of how you handle a situation.
-Remember, as we discussed above, give your interviewer an example from your past and how you dealt with a situation, so they can get a feel for how you would behave in a similar situation in the future.
+Here is a great example of one of the behavioral interview questions for nurses.
+As we discussed above, give your interviewer an example from your past, so they can get a feel for how you would behave in a similar situation in the future.

 4. “Tell me what you feel your greatest skill as a nurse is.”

 This is your opportunity to really showcase what it is that makes you unique from all the other applicants!
-Really think about this ahead of time and come up with solid examples that highlight this skill.
+Really reflect on this ahead of time and come up with solid examples that highlight this skill.

 5. “How do you handle the stress of the job?”